prajjwal1/adaptive_transformer/README.md

 ## Results

 These results can be reproduced by using the scripts I provided above and using the same `params` and `config` dict values.
-Our model achives the following performance:
+Our model achives the following performance on the VQA 2.0 benchmark:
 ```
 | Model                                 | test-dev | test-std |
 |---------------------------------------|----------|----------|